-Network Providers are also responsible for ensuring the privacy of communications received by Fax.
-DFPS and 4Kids require physical security around fax machines to prevent unauthorized access to confidential information.
-4Kids encourages the use of secure digital faxing services, which deliver faxes to a secure email account.
+Network Providers must ensure physical security around fax machines to prevent unauthorized access to confidential information.

+4Kids encourages the use of secure digital faxing services, which deliver faxes to a secure email account

 Finance and Billing Procedures

 4Kids follows the process outlined in the Network Provider service agreement for payments and payment disputes.
 Questions that arise should be forwarded to the 4Kids provider portal for appropriate routing.